-In today’s world, pressure and expectation can feel overwhelming.
-Perhaps you're going through a tough time and feel you're unable to cope.
-Whether it’s trouble with relationships, family, work, or dealing with who you are, life is full of challenges.
-Counselling can help you to manage things and the world around you.
+At times, especially during periods of change and uncertainty, things can feel overwhelming.
+Perhaps you feel unable to cope.
+Whether it’s trouble with relationships, family, work, or issues of identity, life is full of challenges.
+Counselling can help you to manage things.

 Training, qualifications & experience